tkurtbond/tkurtbond.github.io/posts/2023/02/03/overcoming-rests-limited-table-control-by-including-raw-groff-tbl.rst

 Note that the first example is on 5.5” by 8.5” page (which I use for things I’m going to look at on the screen a lot, because it takes up less space) and the second example is on 8.5” by 11” paper and in two columns.
 It was essentially impossible to have :app:`pandoc` (and I’m sure docutils) produce 2 column output and have the :app:`reST` versions of the tables adapt to the width of the columns.
+With the narrower widths of the first two table columns the third table column is wide enough that I can use pages with two columns.

 CPB (who I talked about this with earlier) commented: The data is in YAML now right?
 Why not just generate troff?